-For $q \rightarrow 0$, the Hall-Littlewood functions (5.2a), (5.2b) reduce to Schur functions [M1, Ch.
-I]; the q-boson system degenerates in this limit to a system of impenetrable bosons known as the Phase Model [BIK, T, K].
+For $q \to 0$, the Hall-Littlewood functions (5.2a), (5.2b) reduce to Schur functions [10, Ch.
+I]; the q-boson system degenerates in this limit to a system of impenetrable bosons known as the Phase Model [1,16,8].
 We end up by computing the scattering operator that compares the large-time asymptotics of the n-particle dynamics of the q-boson system with that of the phase model.

-It is manifest from the explicit product formula for the orthogonality measure $\Delta(\xi)$ (6.6) that the restrictions of the Hamiltonians $H{q,1}, \ldots, H{q,n}$ (6.9) to the n-particle subspace $\ell^2(\Lambda_n, \delta_n)$ fit within a much larger class of discrete integrable lattice systems on the discrete cone Λ_n (2.1) for which the scattering behavior was analyzed in great detail by Ruijsenaars [R2].
-Upon identifying how Ruijsenaars' general results specialize to the case of the infinite q-boson model, the desired scattering operator follows immediately.
+In Ref.
+[14] Ruijsenaars analyzed the scattering behavior of a large class of integrable lattice systems on the discrete cone Λ_n (2.1) by means of stationary phase techniques.
+A fundamental property of the lattice systems in question is that these are diagonalized by multivariate orthogonal polynomials associated with a factorized orthogonality measure.
+By comparing the explicit product formula for the orthogonality measure $\Delta(\xi)$ (6.6) with the corresponding formulas in [14, Sec.
+1], it is manifest that the Hall-Littlewood functions fall within the class of polynomials considered by Ruijsenaars.
+The upshot is that we can determine the scattering behavior of the restrictions of the Hamiltonians $H{q,1}, \ldots, H{q,n}$ (6.9) to the n-particle subspace $\ell^2(\Lambda_n, \delta_n)$ upon describing how Ruijsenaars' general results specialize to the present setting of the infinite q-boson model.
 To this end it is convenient to pass to uniform Lebesgue measures by incorporating orthogonality densities into the wave functions via the following gauge transformation: